backend-mentoring/teaching_topics/closures/README.md

 Everything goes south.

+---

 Now this last example is contrived, and Dave's name change is probably Okay.
 But in real-world code there may be intricate requirements about how internal code can be executed, perhaps in specific order, or with arguments that fall in an expected range.

-With complicated abstractions, clients to your code may not anticipate the assumptions imbued in your implementation, and it is wise to encapsulate those details.
+With complicated assumptions clients risk misusing the implementation.

 More code: